Tasikmalaya West Java, Indonesia Travel Guide

 Turn off utilities off when you leave your room.

-Dispose of waste properly and reduce single-use plastics.
+Dispose of waste properly and cut down on disposable-use plastics.

-Interact with locals with politeness and an open mind.
+Interact with locals with politeness and a receptive attitude.

 Prioritize local businesses for purchases and services.